The Boden Placer

 As prospectors flocked to the area, a community was established in 1876 and named the town Centennial in honor of the 100th anniversary of the signing of the Declaration of Independence.

-The Brush Creek district has a very interesting history.
-The area was prospected in the late 1800's following the discovery gold flakes and some thumb nail sized nuggets in the creeks.
-According to Mullison (1909) the Ute Indians described some ancient Gold prospects.
-Mullison explored these prospects in 1886 and discovered several diggings on Cortez Creek, North Brush Creek and Mullison Creek.
+According to Mullison (1909), the Ute Indians described some ancient Gold prospects.
+Mullison explored these prospects in 1886 and discovered several diggings on Cortez Creek, North Brush Creek, and Mullison Creek.

 Flake Gold and Small Nuggets have been reported in North Brush Creek, as well as the surrounding localities.